Stung by Lebanon currency loss, UNICEF gives aid handouts in dollars

 DOLLAR WORRIES

-UNICEF has now effectively left a programme known as LOUISE, which also involves the U.N. refugee agency (UNHCR) and the World Food Programme (WFP), to disburse aid via the Banque Libano-Francaise (BLF) bank.
+UNICEF is still part of a programme known as LOUISE, which disburses aid in Lebanese pounds via the Banque Libano-Francaise (BLF) bank and also involves the U.N. refugee agency (UNHCR) and the World Food Programme (WFP).

+However, it said Haddi signalled a shift towards direct cash disbursal in dollars in recognition of the large losses incurred under LOUISE.

 A Thomson Reuters Foundation investigation in June found unfavourable conversion rates used by the bank had led to losses in aid of about $250 million via the programme since 2019.
 The bank has declined to comment on the rates used.
 [L5N2NQ4UN]